chutrunganh/Simplex-Method/README.md

 &rarr; **In both ways, you can't simply introduce a non-negative slack variable to make it an equality.**

 &emsp;To handle this more complex scenario, you must not only add slack variables but also need to add ***artificial variables***, which leads us to the ***Two-Phase Simplex Method***.
 This method is specifically designed for situations where negative values exist in the right-hand side of standard constraints, making it impossible to directly form a tableau using just the Simplex Method.

+***

+&emsp;*I've derived the main ideas from the document in this link, you can read for more detail:* [Explanation of Simplex Method](https://view.officeapps.live.com/op/view.aspx?src=https%3A%2F%2Fwww.imse.iastate.edu%2Ffiles%2F2015%2F08%2FExplanation-of-Simplex-Method.docx%23%3A~%3Atext%3Dthe%2520unit%2520value.-%2CSimplex%2520method%2520is%2520an%2520approach%2520to%2520solving%2520linear%2520programming%2520models%2Csolution%2520of%2520an%2520optimization%2520problem.&wdOrigin=BROWSELINK)

+&emsp;*If you come across any mistakes or have suggestions to enhance the project, please don't hesitate to let me know.*